canuludag/JSciLearn/README.md

 ### How To Compile

 If you compile the code in old fashion way.
-Open your terminal and compile library Java files into **bin** folder
+Open your terminal and compile library Java files into **bin** folder.
 ```
 javac -d bin -classpath "" src/main/java/jscilearnml/SimpleKNNClassifier.java
 javac -d bin -classpath "" src/main/java/jscilearnml/DataPreProcessing.java
 ```
-Then compile Workspace.java file
+Then compile Workspace.java file by using library classes in your **bin** folder.
 ```
 javac -d bin -classpath bin src/main/java/Workspace.java
 ```